NO FEE

 • Never work on wet scaffolds – or those which are covered with debris – or have large splits in the wood platforms that are wider than one-quarter inch;

-If you’ve been seriously injured due to a scaffolding accident, be sure to contact your Bronx scaffolding accident lawyer right away.
+If you’ve been seriously injured due to a scaffolding accident, and need more information from a Bronx scaffolding accident lawyer, contact Frekhtman & Associates online or call (347)-657-6402 for a free evaluation.
 We’ve been handling cases like yours for many years.
-We’ll fight hard to win the maximum damages available so you’ll be fully compensated for all your pain and suffering, lost earnings, medical expenses and other losses.
+We’ll fight hard to win the maximum damages available so you’ll be fully compensated for all your pain and suffering, lost earnings, medical expenses, and other losses.